mariusv/mariusv.com/about.md

 </div>
 <a title="Marius Voila's Gravatar" href="https://about.me/mariusv"><img class="gravatar" alt="Gravatar image" height="150" width="150" src="https://gravatar.com/avatar/ed187d05ba76eb9b64ee3f59a20aba0c?size=150" /></a>
 Hey there.
 My name is Marius Voila curently I live in London, United Kingdom.
 I'm a
-<a href="anime.html">Anime</a> lover and since 4 years a go I started to really enjoy <a href="http://pictures.mariusv.com">photography</a> and bicycling.
-If you wanna send my a gift and don't know what you can have a peak at my <a href="/wish.html">wishlist</a> and get inspired (I prefer original present ideas but if you don't wanna risk you can use the list :-) ). </p>
+<a href="anime.html">Anime</a> lover and since 4 years a go I started to really enjoy <a href="https://www.flickr.com/photos/mariusvoila/">photography</a> and bicycling.
+If you want to send me a gift and don't know what you can have a peak at my <a href="/wish.html">wishlist</a> and get inspired (I prefer original present ideas but if you don't wanna risk you can use the list :-) ). </p>

 I'm a Linux sysadmin with over [14 years of experience](/experience.html), and doing [DevOps](http://en.wikipedia.org/wiki/DevOps) before I even knew DevOps was a thing.
-I'm specialising in deployments, cloud computing, load balancing, scaling and performance tuning, as well as developing disaster-recovery best practices such as backups and restorations, firewalls, and server security audits.
+I'm specialising in deployments, Cloud Computing ([AWS](https://aws.amazon.com/), [Rackspace](https://www.rackspace.com/), [Azure](https://azure.microsoft.com/en-gb/), [OpenStack](https://www.openstack.org/)), load balancing, scaling and performance tuning, as well as developing disaster-recovery best practices such as backups and restorations, firewalls, and server security audits.

 If you like what you see, you should consider subscribing to my
 <a href="{{ site.subscribe }}">RSS feed</a> or following me on